Ficool

 Chapter 5 - Return to Starhaven

-The town's main gate towered before him, its shadow cast wide across the ground.
+The city's main gate towered before him, its shadow cast wide across the ground.
 Standing beneath its massive stone walls were two familiar figures, Guardians he had once known well: Nemu and Polos.

 Nemu was broad and muscular, with thick brown hair, while Polos, even larger, had jet-black hair that gleamed in the light.
 They looked almost exactly as he remembered.